 The Duke Center for Research in Autoimmunity and Multiple Sclerosis (DREAMS) is a multidisciplinary group of basic and clinical researchers dedicated to improving our understanding of, and patient care for, MS and autoimmune disease (AI).
 Your gift to DREAMS can help fund this much-needed research.

 DREAMS allows researchers throughout Duke to collaborate, facilitate novel research by the provision of seed funding, and improve education awareness and outreach of MS and auto-immune (AI) diseases.
-Established in 2015, the nascent DREAMS center includes 31 faculty members from 10 departments within the Duke School of Medicine.
+Established in 2015, DREAMS includes 19 faculty members from 7 departments within the Duke School of Medicine.

 Simon Gregory, PhD, Director of Research